By Justin Delicato, PTA

 - Ulnar collateral ligament (UCL)

 - Radial collateral ligament

-The most commonly known ligament to be damaged within the elbow is the UCL or the ulnar collateral ligament.
-This ligament injury typically occurs in baseball players due to the overuse of the elbow with throwing.
+The most common ligament injury in the elbow is the UCL or the ulnar collateral ligament.
+This ligament injury typically occurs in baseball players due to the overuse of the elbow.
 A commonly known surgery for a repair of this ligament is Tommy John Surgery.
 An injury such as falling on an outstretched arm could also cause damage to this ligament as well.